-- The state has secured a vendor to implement NCI-AD in ND.
-In-person surveys were conducted in January 2023 and are now complete.
-Results are expected to be released in the fall of 2023. - The State requested in the Executive budget request, one (1) additional FTE to act as quality manager for Aging Services to help implement the HCBS quality measure framework created by CMS and provide additional support to process CIR.
-This position was granted, and the position will be posted soon.
+The State hired one (1) additional FTE to act as quality manager for Aging Services to help implement the HCBS quality measure framework created by CMS and provide additional support to process CIRs.

 SA Section XIV.
 In-Reach, Outreach, Education, and Natural Supports